 What is the procedure for making room assignments?

-Special program assignments (Honors Residential College and Hearin) are made based on approval from program staff.
+Special program assignments (Honors Residential College) are made based on approval from program staff.
 They also honor roommate requests whenever possible.
 Please do not call these groups for assignment information.
 You need to be sure to contact the Office of Housing & Residence Life at 662.329.7127.